 If we have 40 pounds of water, a small "jet" or nozzle, or a small section of pipe of almost any length, will limit the maximum possible liquid volume we can ever flow with that pressure.
 This is NOT true with electricity!
 With electricity, we can flow any amount of current through a wire unless the voltage drop is so high the voltage to run something becomes too low.
-We can run any amount of current, up to the point where the wire overheats and melts.
+We can also run any amount of current, up to the point where the wire overheats and melts.
 Once again, the two things that limit the amount of current a given wire can carry are: